PDB Research Programs

 • Interrelationships between pregnancy prevention and disease prevention

-• Interrelationships among structural, population-level, and individual factors and characteristics that affect sexual behaviors and reproductive health (including STI/HIV risk and transmission).
-Some examples of factors at these differing levels include:
+• Interrelationships among structural, population-level, and individual factors and characteristics that affect reproductive health (including STI/HIV risk and transmission)

 • The design, implementation, and evaluation of theoretically grounded interventions for both individuals and providers designed to improve reproductive health (including reducing STI/HIV transmission, increasing STI/HIV testing, and improving medical adherence related to STIs and HIV)

-• Consequences of sexual behaviors, other behaviors related to reproductive health, STI/HIV prevention strategies, or STI/HIV infection on individual well-being, interpersonal relationships, reproductive outcomes, and the well-being of families, communities, and society
+• Consequences of behavior-based strategies related to reproductive health, such as STI/HIV prevention strategies, as well as STI/HIV infection on individual well-being, interpersonal relationships, reproductive outcomes, and the well-being of families, communities, and society

 • Methodologies and measures to improve studies of reproductive health, including developing reliable and unbiased measures, data collection methods that improve validity of self-reports, and methods for validation of self-report data